 - 1. San Martin Mine, Queretaro, Mexico: Compañia Minera Peña de Bernal, S.A. de C.V., a wholly owned Starcore subsidiary, holds the mining concessions covering 6,236 ha at the San Martin Project in the State of Querétaro.
 In addition, there are 6755.6 ha held in concession Lote San Martin 4 which is north and contiguous to the mining concessions, bringing total land holdings to 12,991.7 ha.
 The mining concessions include seven underground mining units and four units under exploration.
 Luismin (now "Goldcorp Mexico") operated the mine from 1993 to January, 2007 when it was purchased by our Company.
 We have been mining at San Martin at a rate of approximately 300,000 tonnes per year.
 We expect to continue to operate the mine as we convert resources to reserves.
 Historically, the mine has typically maintained at least two years of reserves for operations. - 2.
-Altiplano Plant, Matehuala, Mexico: The Altiplano plant is the principal asset of Cortez Gold Corp., a whollyowned Starcore subsidiary that holds title to the land, equipment and permits for the operation of a processing plant situated on 20 hectares of land in Matehuala, Mexico.
+Altiplano Plant, Matehuala, Mexico: The Altiplano plant is the principal asset of Cortez Gold Corp., a wholly-owned Starcore subsidiary that holds title to the land, equipment and permits for the operation of a processing plant situated on 20 hectares of land in Matehuala, Mexico.
 The land and the plant and equipment are owned by Altiplano Goldsilver, S.A. de C.V., a wholly-owned subsidiary of Cortez Gold.
 The facility is located within a historic mining district, in an area that is home to numerous medium-sized mining operations.
-The Altiplano Plant is designed to employ the dissolution treatment production process to recover precious metals from flotation concentrates.
+The Altiplano Plant was designed to employ the dissolution treatment production process to recover precious metals from flotation concentrates.
 When compared to the alternative pyrometallurgical foundries, it is a cleaner process and more economical, enabling the facility to offer lower processing rates than those currently available to concentrate producers in the area The Company's management has determined the commencement of commercial production to have begun on November 1, 2016.
-In making this judgement, management has assessed various sources of information including but not limited to operation management expertise, projected cash flow and determining sustainable level of production inputs available.
-As a result, prior to commencement of commercial production, all of the pre-operational costs and any test production revenue were capitalized to Plant costs until such time as the facility was of sufficient operational status with the ability to function as management intended. - 3.
-Our executive office is located at Suite 750 580 Hornby Street, Vancouver, British Columbia, Canada V6C 3B6.
-We lease a 2,264 square foot office, with total rent for this space being \$249,000 over a five-year period until the lease expires on April 30, 2020.
-This office space accommodates all of our executive and administrative personnel and we believe that it is adequate for our current needs.
-Should we require additional space, we believe that such space can be secured on commercially reasonable terms.
-See Item 5(F) for office lease obligations.